KIDS’ CAMPUS CHILD CARE CENTRE

 The collection of each child’s Health Card Number is optional and if provided will only be used for emergency medical treatment.

-An interview will be set up between the parent and supervisor of the Kids’ Campus Child Care centre location prior to the child’s admission to the centre.
+An interview and two family centre visits will be set up between the parent and supervisor of the Kids’ Campus Child Care centre location prior to the child’s admission to the centre.
 This time will enable you to familiarize yourself with the centre and the staff, as well as to ask any questions you may have.

-The following must be completed prior to admission of each child:
+The following must be completed one week prior to admission of each child:

 - Application form